tensorflow/ecosystem/kubernetes/README.md

 you'll want to specify `name`, `image`, `worker_replicas`, `ps_replicas`, `script`, `data_dir`, and `train_dir`.
-You may optionally specify `credential_secret_name` and `credential_secret_key` if you need to read and write to GCS.
-See the GCS section below.
+You may optionally specify `credential_secret_name` and `credential_secret_key` if you need to read and write to Google Cloud Storage.
+See the Google Cloud Storage section below.

 5. Run the job: